nightbot/docs/commands/variables/lastfm.md

 /*
-Title: Last.fm
+Title: Lastfm
 */

-You can utilize the Last.fm variable to list the most recent song scrobbled to a Last.fm account.
+You can use the Lastfm variable to display the most recent song scrobbled to a Last.fm account.
 This is useful when you use a scrobbling tool or enable scrobbling to Last.fm in Spotify and want viewers to know what track is playing on your stream.

 ### Normal Usage